-- 10.1.
-Every pupil shall wear school uniform as detailed in the Uniform Code.
-This applies to pupils: - attending school - travelling to or from school - identifiable as Middleton Grange School pupils in a public place. - at a school function where the wearing of school uniform is required. - 10.2.
+- Every student shall wear school uniform as detailed in the Uniform Code.
+This applies to students: - attending school - travelling to or from school - identifiable as Middleton Grange School students in a public place. - at a school function where the wearing of school uniform is required. - 10.1.
 The uniform and dress codes are specified in the school Uniform Code and apply at all times unless exempted by a Senior Leader.
-All aspects of the "General Appearance" section in the Uniform Code must be adhered to. - 10.3.
-The school reserves the right to determine whether a pupil's general appearance is unacceptable and not in compliance with the school uniform and dress codes.
+All aspects of the "General Appearance" section in the Uniform Code must be adhered to. - 10.2.
+The school reserves the right to determine whether a student's general appearance is unacceptable and not in compliance with the school uniform and dress codes.